dekibeki/docker-redis/README.md

 where your tag is the name of the docker container e.g. josip/docker. !!!Important do not forget the ".(dot)" at the end.

 This will take some time depending on your network connection.
 Docker uses PORT 6379 to communicate.
+First run the redis:

+- $ docker run {your tag}

 You can test if the redis is active as follows:

 - $ ./test-redis.sh ????
 TODO Joseph I could not get this to work can you tell me exactly what this value is.
 I also want to set and get some data to running instance.
 Please provide info to that. you might use something like [redic-cli](http://redis.io/topics/rediscli). also there is an intersting article here ti use --link between multiple containers see https://docs.docker.com/engine/examples/running_redis_service/